FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 - Run `.\scripts\Watch-Changes.ps1` (should use default paths from config)
 - Run `.\scripts\Watch-Changes.ps1 -AppPath ".\app" -TestAppPath ".\test"` (should override config)
 - Make a change to a file in the app directory
-- Verify app is automatically prepared, compiled, published, and tests are run
+- Verify app is automatically compiled, deployed, and tests are run
 - Make a change to a file in the test directory
-- Verify test app is automatically prepared, compiled, published, and tests are run
+- Verify test app is automatically compiled, deployed, and tests are run
 - Check results are displayed correctly
 - Confirm the script uses the centralized configuration management
 - Verify the script returns properly structured objects with results for each operation